raakeshkamal/blog/content/my-rants/journal.md

 ## My Strategy
 - I am currently 20-40-40 in commmodities, bonds and stocks.
 Which is my current comfort zone
 - I will keep rebalancing again and again and be disciplined with this ratio

+> **Bookmark:** 2025-10-14T21:30:35+01:00
+- The recent buzzword I learnt today is AI super-cycle. which means decades of continuous spending.
+I am skeptical how long this can last
+- So OpenAI is now partnering with Broadcomm as well
+- Oracle will also now deploy AMD GPUs
+- Lovable saw a 50% drop in customers after they remove free-credits and hype faded for vibe-coding
+- Friend AI was a complete disaster
+- Microsoft sales team are forcing copilot on customers. the sales team are only getting commisions of Copilot 365 sales
+-